 The Seiver Ranch started in 1999 in Columbus Montana when Helena and David Seiver started building in the Yellowstone River Ranch.
 Originally only a small shed was built in the front of the ranch - Lot 37.
 We purchased 20 acres in the back of the ranch in 2001 and in 2005, at the current site of SR 1.0 (Lot 218), we built a small house/garage.
 In 2006 a large wildfire destroyed the thousands of trees on the ranch, including the original Seiver Ranch house and thus a massive rebuild was required.
 More information on SR 1.0 including photos can be found here.

-In late 2014, after realizing the ranch in Columbus would never regrow in time for us to enjoy their beauty, we decided to search for a new location with lots of trees, more on-site water, and abundant wildlife.
-We found that property near Wild Horse Plains Montana and now the rebuild begins for the new Seiver Ranch, Seiver Ranch 2.0.
+In late 2014, after realizing the ranch in Columbus would never regrow trees in time for us to enjoy their beauty, we decided to search for a new location with lots of trees, more on-site water, and abundant wildlife.
+We found that property near Wild Horse Plains, Montana and now the rebuild continues for the new Seiver Ranch, Seiver Ranch 2.0.